 Pivoting and tailoring your sales enablement program for behavioral training depends on your understanding of the root cause of poor and therefore winning performances.

 Evaluate database hygiene, monthly.
 Apply the 80/20 rule.
 Be sure that 80% of your data are up to date.
-Failure to comply, will be counter productive to your sales enablement program.
+Failure to comply will be counterproductive to your sales enablement program.
 The sales enablement plan is designed to foster and support fantastic activity for your sales team.
-Sadly, 30% of sales activity are wasted due to inaccuracies.
+Sadly, 30% of sales activity is wasted due to inaccuracies.
 Dirty data is like a disease.
-First you see email bounces, then you notice that you are getting flagged for spam.
+First, you see email bounces, then you notice that you are getting flagged for spam.
 Finally, you get blocked by servers and quarantined from sending emails.

 A misspelled email is a missed sales opportunity and a fake email is terribly consequential.
 A dirty strategy is destined to sink the ship.
 Don’t dilly-dally, clean up your CRM database today.

 Productivity is a no brainer.
 Instead of admin tasks, research and pointless meetings, reps are able to find answers and apply fruitful case studies to overcome objections.
 Further, onboarding new reps are far more efficient with a proper sales enablement platform than scheduling a full week of orientation to teach processes and methodologies, over and over again.
 A backfire will occur especially if you are a startup and do not have a sales enablement leader assigned to mentoring the new kids on the block.

 Empowerment is another advantage of implementing a sales enablement program.
 Students educating potential customers to make smarter recommendations due to transparency and eagerness to earn trust for your company.
 Students are constantly looking for ways to validate themselves and those who are encouraged to teach – rather than sell – will win.